12 Different Types of Squirrels in the US

 These Types of Squirrels in the US have a diverse diet that includes nuts, seeds, acorns, berries, and fungus.

-They are especially fond of pine seeds and acorns, which comprise a large diet component.
+They are especially fond of pine seeds and acorns, which comprise a large part of their diet.
 Like their Eastern counterparts, they save food to prepare for hard times.

 Western gray squirrels are also active during the day.
 They are frequently seen foraging or basking in the early morning and late evening.